ppy/osu-wiki/wiki/Game_mode/osu!catch/en.md

 ### Gameplay

-- [Auto](/wiki/Gameplay/Game_modifier/Auto) will *always* collect all the bananas.
+- [Auto](/wiki/Gameplay/Game_modifier/Auto) mod will *always* collect all the bananas and the player name will be shown as *"osu!salad"*.
-- If `Hit-error` was enabled, it will always use `Colour`.
+- If `Hit-error` is enabled, it will always use `Colour` setting.
 - The catcher can be moved around during any break.
-- The catcher has a Miss animation, much like osu!taiko pippidon's Miss animation.
+- The catcher has a miss animation, much like osu!taiko pippidon's miss animation.
-- The first default catcher was a chibified version of Ryuuta Ippongi (from [ouendan series](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan)) until 2014, which was replaced by current catcher and mascot, [Yuzu](/wiki/Mascots#yuzu).
+- The first default catcher was a chibified version of Ryuuta Ippongi (from [the ouendan series](https://en.wikipedia.org/wiki/Osu!_Tatakae!_Ouendan)).
+He was replaced in 2014 by current default catcher and mascot, [Yuzu](/wiki/Mascots#yuzu).
-- When played by [Auto](/wiki/Gameplay/Game_modifier/Auto), the player name will be *salad!*.

 ### History

 ![osu!catch logo in the Special Modes](/wiki/shared/Ctb_logo.jpg "Catch the Beat logo in Special Mode")

-- Until 10 April 2012 (2012-04-10), osu!catch maps could not be ranked or be included in ranked maps.
-However, this has now changed, and mappers may now make osu!catch-specific difficulties, provided they follow the guidelines.
-These guidelines are very much a work in progress, but as more osu!catch maps are ranked and feedback is given from their players, the guidelines will evolve to be as thorough and comprehensive as the osu! guidelines.
+- Until april 10th 2012 (2012-04-10), osu!catch maps could not be ranked or be included in ranked maps.
+However, this is no longer the case and mappers may make and rank osu!catch-specific difficulties and mapsets, provided they follow the [ranking criteria](https://osu.ppy.sh/wiki/en/Ranking_criteria/osu%21catch).
-- The first ranked beatmap which contains at least one osu!catch difficulty is [Yousei Teikoku - Dare so Ka no Gekka (TV Size) (NatsumeRin), with the osu!catch guest difficulty mapped by Uran](https://osu.ppy.sh/beatmapsets/13676).
+- The first ranked beatmap which contains at least one osu!catch difficulty is [Yousei Teikoku - Dare so Ka no Gekka (TV Size) ](https://osu.ppy.sh/beatmapsets/13676), with the mapset being hosted by ::{ flag=CN }:: [NatsumeRin](https://osu.ppy.sh/users/151679) and the osu!catch guest difficulty mapped by ::{ flag=CN }:: [Uran](https://osu.ppy.sh/users/133302).
-- The first ranked osu!catch-only beatmap is [Rita - Hajimari no Toki (Deif)](https://osu.ppy.sh/beatmapsets/91485).
+- The first ranked osu!catch-only beatmap is [Rita - Hajimari no Toki ](https://osu.ppy.sh/beatmapsets/91485) which is hosted and made by - ::{ flag=ES }:: [Deif](https://osu.ppy.sh/users/318565).